soorajaryan007/soorajaryan007/README.md

 ## 👨‍💻 About Me

 * 🎓 Background in **Electrical Engineering** with strong foundations in **Computer Science**
-* 🤖 Deeply interested in **Artificial Intelligence, Machine Learning, and Data Analytics**
+* 🤖 Deeply interested in **Artificial Intelligence, Machine Learning, and Software Development**
 * 🧠 Enjoy connecting **engineering, business, and AI** to build real-world systems
 * 🏗️ Hands-on experience with **Full-Stack development**, **API design**, and **cloud deployment**
 * 🌱 Currently sharpening skills in **system design, scalable backends, and ML-powered applications**